Azure/bicep-registry-modules/avm/res/key-vault/vault/key/README.md

 ### Parameter: `roleAssignments.principalType`

+Optional.
 The principal type of the assigned principal ID.

 - Required: No
 - Type: string